C. A. J. Armstrong

-Charles Arthur John Armstrong (born 1909), known as John Armstrong, was a leading post-war English historian, known for his studies of the First Battle of St Albans and the medieval Duchy of Burgundy.
+Charles Arthur John Armstrong (25 June 1909 – 9 August 1994) was a leading post-war English historian, known for his studies of the First Battle of St Albans and the medieval Duchy of Burgundy.

 Early life and discovery of the Mancini MS

 Educated at Harrow School, he became one of a district group of English historians from Oxford University, along with K. B. McFarlane and E.F.
 Jacob.
 On leaving Oxford, he worked briefly for the Diplomatic Service and it was whilst working in this capacity in Lille Municipal Library in 1934 that he discovered the until-then lost manuscript of Dominic Mancini's account of the reign of Edward V of England and the accession of his uncle, Richard III in the summer of 1483.
 He presented a description of this in The Times the same year, and then proceeded to translate and transcribe the manuscript.
 Since described as 'a model of precise scholarship,' it was published by the Oxford University Press as The Usurpation of Richard III in July 1936.